 My academic book, The Poetics of Transgenerational Trauma, was officially launched by Professor Anna Gibbs at the University of Sydney on September 13, 2017.
 It was a lovely event held in the charming, ye olde John Woolley Building, which houses the English Department.
 Anna called it an ‘uncannily timely book’ and described it as speaking ‘to the moment, to an urgent and deeply understood present...’
-There seems to be quite a bit of review interest and I'll post more on that front in the Reviews & Endorsements section as they come to light, though in academic publishing that can take quiiiiiite awhile.
-In the meantime, here’s a Q & A that featured on the Bloomsbury Literary Studies Blog on July 27 (copying here to save you having to scroll and search for it on the Bloomsbury page).
+Here’s a Q & A that featured on the Bloomsbury Literary Studies Blog on July 27 to mark the publication of the book.

 Q & A with Meera Atkinson

 Meera Atkinson answered some questions for us about her new book, The Poetics of Transgenerational Trauma.

 How would you describe your book in one sentence?